ckeditor/ckeditor5-dev/packages/ckeditor5-dev-tests/README.md

 #### CLI options

 * `watch` - Whether to watch the files and executing tests whenever any file changes.
 Also available as an alias: `-w`.
-* `sourceMap` - Whether to generate the source maps.
+* `source-map` - Whether to generate the source maps.
 Also available as an alias: `-s`.
 * `coverage` - Whether to generate code coverage.
 Also available as an alias: `-c`.
 * `verbose` - Whether to informs about Webpack's work.
 Also available as an alias: `-v`.
 * `paths` - Specify path(s) to tests.
 * `browsers` - Browsers which will be used to run the tests.
-* `rootPath` - A path where compiled files will be saved.
+* `root-path` - A path where compiled files will be saved.
 Should be relative to root of the package.
 By default it is `./.build/`.

 #### Examples